Requirements for Continued Registration

 Post-Baccalaureate Unclassified Students

-The Graduate Division will monitor academic performance for post-baccalaureate unclassified (PBU) students at the end of each semester and will place any PBU student on probation after the completion of 8 credits at any level with a GPA of less than 3.0.
-If the GPA is less than a 3.0 after the subsequent semester the PBU student is subject to suspension for one full year.
+The Graduate Division will monitor academic performance for post-baccalaureate unclassified (PBU) students at the end of each semester and will place any PBU student on probation after the completion of 12 credits at any level with a GPA of less than 3.0.
+If the GPA is less than a 3.0 after the subsequent semester the PBU student is subject to dismissal.

 Policy on Reinstatement after Dismissal